lia-lubit/Physics-211-Contributions/Statistical-Physics-and-Cosmology.md

 $$\frac{1}{a^3} \frac{d(na^3)}{dt} = 0 \implies n \propto \frac{1}{a^3}$$

-### Part 5: Particle Reactions
+### Part 4: Particle Reactions

+We can use the above equation to learn about particle number densities in chemical reactions.
 The most common chemical reactions in the early universe take the form $1+2 \leftrightarrow 3+4$ reaction:

 $$e^- + p^+ \rightleftharpoons e^- + p^+$$